Arashdri/Arashdri/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 you can reach me in telegram with this id @arash2077
 - 😄 Pronouns: love the movie and cinema
-- ⚡ Fun fact: westworld series is my inspraishin to come in this feild
+- ⚡ Fun fact: westworld series is my inspiration to come in this feild

 <!---
 Arashdri/Arashdri is a ✨ special full stack developer ✨ repository because its `README.md` (this file) appears on your GitHub profile.